Chickpea Noodle Soup brings back memories from my childhood of my grandma making me chicken noodle soup from a can. I loved it.

 - In a medium-sized pot add chopped veggies and cook on medium heat, stirring occasionally.
 I like to let them soften a bit before adding water.

 - Add 4 cups of water and dry broth mix or veggie broth along with the chickpeas.
 Allow to simmer until veggie are almost done.

 - Pour in noodles adding more water if necessary.
 Cook noodles until done.

 - Stir in dried parsley along with salt and pepper if needed.

 I paired this soup with a big salad but it would be amazing with a loaf of crusty bread or some gluten-free crackers.
-My husband and I really liked this along with my 2 year old.
+My husband and I really liked this along with my youngest son.
 This isn’t the best choice for those who don’t like chickpeas but any white bean could be easily substituted in this recipe.

 My dry broth mix uses nutritional yeast; if you use something else you may want to add a little nutritional yeast to your soup.

 This is an easy dish for those families that only have one or two plant-based eaters.
 Meat could be cooked separately then added to appease the meat eaters.
 If you went that route I would cube cooked chicken to roughly the same size as the chickpeas; over time they may not even miss it.